ScoutPanda/ripask-audio/README.md

 ## Caveats

 Please understand that this project is, first and foremost, for my own use and as such, I have implemented features that I find the most useful.
-I'm still planning on adding artists tab, a search button and, if I manage to make service workers behave in a way that does not interfere with the song player, I'd like to use one to cache images (and possibly songs).

 ## Closing